Change of Name After Divorce in Australia: A Step-by-Step Guide

-Getting a name change after divorce reverses the tradition of a married couple having the same name.
+Getting a change of name after divorce reverses the tradition of a married couple having the same name.

 For many people, this is a significant part of the separation process.

-Making a surname change after marriage has long been customary for one or both spouses.
+Changing a surname after a marriage has long been customary for one or both spouses.

-Women especially tend to be known by their husband’s surname after getting married, although today fewer women are choosing to take their partner’s name than in the past.
+Women tend to be known by their husband’s surname after getting married, although today, fewer women choose to take their partner’s name than in the past.

 Many women who adopted their husband’s surname upon marriage choose to revert to their maiden name after separation or divorce.